1964 San Diego Chargers season: Week 10: at Kansas City Chiefs

 A 28-point 2nd quarter gave San Diego victory over their closest challengers in the AFL West.
-Lowe opened the scoring when he swept right, slipped a tackler and capitalised on an upfield block by Walt Sweeney to compete a 50-yard touchdown.
+Lowe opened the scoring when he swept right, slipped a tackler and capitalized on an upfield block by Walt Sweeney to compete a 50-yard touchdown.
 Lincoln then surprised the Chiefs with an onside kick, recovered by Duncan in Kansas City territory.
 Three plays later, Hadl hit Kocourek deep over the middle, the tight end pulling the ball in as he crossed the goal line for a 38-yard touchdown.
-A Buncom fumble recovery stopped the next Chief drive; Kansas City tried a fake punt on their following possession, but another fumble spoiled the play, and San Diego took over on the opposing 47 yard line.
+A Buncom fumble recovery stopped the next Chief drive; Kansas City tried a fake punt on their following possession, but another fumble spoiled the play, and San Diego took over on the opposing 47-yard line.
 Hadl immediately went long for Alworth, who had outpaced his marker and scored easily.
 That touchdown came with 1:21 to play in the first half, which proved to be time enough for two further scores.
 Karas recovered a fumbled snap on the next play from scrimmage, and Alworth scored on a 19-yard reverse.
-Kansas City responded with an unusual touchdown, as Westmoreland intercepted Len Dawson's long pass at the 5 yard line, only to fumble into the end zone where the Chiefs recovered.
+Kansas City responded with an unusual touchdown, as Westmoreland intercepted Len Dawson's long pass at the 5 yard-line, only to fumble into the end zone where the Chiefs recovered.

 A further fumbled snap foiled the best Chiefs opening of the 3rd quarter, with Faison recovering.
 Len Dawson did manage to finish a drive off early in the final quarter, sneaking the ball home himself from a yard out, but couldn't lead his team back into the red zone.

 In a Kansas rainstorm, it was the Chiefs who struggled most visibly with the conditions, fumbling nine times and losing three of them; the Charger offense committed no turnovers at all.
 Hadl was 11 of 19 for 238 yards and two touchdowns, while Alworth caught 5 passes for 168 yards and a touchdown.
 Karas sustained a broken leg, and missed the rest of the season.

 Week 12: vs. Buffalo Bills

 A late collapse cost the Chargers victory in a battle of division leaders.
-Early on, ex-Charger Jack Kemp was stopped a foot short on 4th and 1 at the San Diego 39, and Lincoln caught a 25-yard pass to set up his own field goal.
+Early on, ex-Charger Jack Kemp was stopped a foot short on 4th and 1 at the San Diego 39-yard line, and Lincoln caught a 25-yard pass to set up his own field goal.
 On the next Charger possession, Hadl found Alworth behind a pair of defenders en route to a 63-yard touchdown, and it was 10–0.
 Hadl was intercepted in his own territory the next time he tried to pass, but Faison forced Cookie Gilchrist to fumble, and Graham recovered to end the threat.
 There was no let-off the next time Hadl was intercepted, as Buffalo drove 16 yards for a touchdown.
 Rote entered the game, but was promptly intercepted too – this time, the Bills had to drive only a single yard to take the lead.
 Rote threw a further interception before the half ended.